BLavery/SAMD21-M0-Mini/README.md

 Let's explain a bit:

-1. the Arduino bootloader uses double click on reset button to enter flash upload mode.
+1. The Arduino bootloader uses double click on reset button to enter flash upload mode.
 Single reset enters normal running mode.
-No boot0 jumpers like STM32 uses, are used on the SAMD.
+(Boot0 jumpers, like STM32 uses, are not used on the SAMD.)

 2. The "DFU" mode of USB upload is included in the Arduino install.